The main aim for this short trip was to spot the last remaining Asiatic Lions at the Gir forest.

 27 Nov 2012 : Day 1

-The next morning we reached Ahmedabad on time and a pre-arranged taxi drove us to the “Desert Coursers”, on the edge of the Little Rann of Kutch (Zainabad).
-We reached Desert Coursers by noon and enjoyed a simple but delicious gujarati lunch at the property.
+The next morning we reached Ahmedabad on time and took a taxi to the “Desert Coursers”, on the edge of the Little Rann of Kutch (Zainabad) where we reached just before noon.

-After Lunch and a quick rest, we went on our first excursion into the Little Rann.
-The moment we entered the Little Rann, we were greeted by a large herd of Asiatic Wild Ass.
-During the course of the evening, we also encountered a lone Indian Fox, few Neelgai’s and a wild boar family.
+After Lunch and some rest, we went on our first excursion into the Little Rann where we were greeted by a large herd of Asiatic Wild Ass.
+During the course of the evening, we also encountered a lone Indian Fox, a few Neelgai’s and a wild boar family.

 To end the day, we had dinner in the middle of the Little Rann with the full moon illuminating the entire landscape.